 I am back again with another easy tip to help transition to a healthier lifestyle.
 This should be an obvious one after the discussion today, but skip the dairy milk!
 I’ve said this before and I’ll say it again—there is a substitute for everything meat and dairy!
 Switch to almond milk, soy milk, cashew milk, or coconut milk, etc. Find your fave!

-I cook and bake with unsweetened almond milk so don’t forget to use it in place of dairy milk in your favorite recipes!
+I cook and bake with unsweetened soy milk so don’t forget to use it in place of dairy milk in your favorite recipes!
 It’s a one-to-one ratio, so there’s no need to measure a different amount than what the recipe calls for.
 Easy as pie (see what I did there?).

 Fun Fact: Did you know we are the only species that drinks another species milk after weaning?
-There is absolutely NO need to drink milk from another species.

-Look for Part 3 coming soon! xoxo
+Look for Part 3 coming soon!